How Is Munchausen Syndrome Diagnosed?

 People with Munchausen syndrome are at risk for health problems (or even death) associated with hurting themselves or otherwise causing symptoms.
 In addition, they may suffer from reactions or health problems associated with multiple tests, procedures, and treatments; and are at high risk for substance abuse and attempts at suicide

-Because many people with factitious disorders deny they are faking symptoms and will not seek or follow treatment, recovery is dependent on a doctor or loved one identifying or suspecting the condition in the person and encouraging them to receive proper medical care for their disorder and sticking with it.
+Because many people with factitious disorders deny they are faking or causing their own symptoms and will not seek or follow treatment, recovery is dependent on a doctor or loved one identifying or suspecting the condition in the person and encouraging them to receive proper medical care for their disorder and sticking with it.

 Some people with Munchausen syndrome suffer one or two brief episodes of symptoms.
 In most cases, however, the disorder is a chronic, or long-term, condition that can be very difficult to treat.